ArtreL/VSYS/README.txt

 ./myclient 127.0.0.1 6543

 This should also work with the client and the server being executed on two different computers, using the external IP address of the computer that is running the server.
-Note that personal firewall/security settings might prevent this from working (we tested it on several computers and it didn't work everywhere).
+Note that personal firewall/security settings might prevent this from working (we tested it on several computers and it did work on some of them, but not on all).

 Thanks for rating our program and for giving feedback, we appreciate it!